HiveMQ Edge Protocol Adapters

 EtherNet/IP Adapter

-The EtherNet/IP adapter enables connections to Rockwell / Allen-Bradley PLCs (Programmable Logic Controllers) from the ControLogix and CompactLogix series.
+The EtherNet/IP adapter enables connections to Rockwell / Allen-Bradley PLCs (Programmable Logic Controllers) from the ControlLogix and CompactLogix series using the Ethernet/IP CIP protocol.

 Example minimal EtherNet/IP adapter configuration